jodygarnett/translate/example/docs/setup/index.md

     %}
     ~~~

-9. The resulting directory structure is:
+3. The resulting directory structure is:

         docs/
         source/
-        .gitignore
         download.py
         mkdocs.yml
         requirements.txt
-        translate.yaml

 ## Configuration {: #config }

-For simple python ***sphinx-build*** setup no configuration is required.
+For simple python ***sphinx-build*** setup and directory structure no configuration is required.

 -   To provide configuration for your project add a **`translate.yml`** to the project directory.